-Research ICT Africa and the University of Cape Town Nelson Mandela School of Public Governance were commissioned to review the National Development Plan (NDP) in terms of South Africa's readiness for the 'Fourth Industrial Revolution' (4IR) and for an assessment of any course corrections required for planning our digital future.
-This review of the NDP proceeds in seven chapters.
+In 2019, Research ICT Africa (RIA) and the University of Cape Town's Nelson Mandela School of Public Governance were commissioned by the National Planning Commission (NPC) to review the National Development Plan (NDP) in terms of South Africa's readiness for the 'Fourth Industrial Revolution' (4IR) and for an assessment of any course corrections required for planning our digital future.
+Although the report is critical of the narrow and technologically determinist conception of our digital future that a 4IR lens usually provides, it engages with the concept as it has been placed at the centre of national digital policy and resource allocation.